-To provide provincial guidance to ensure the safety of workers handling COVID-19 suspected or positive decedents.
-To inform standardized operating procedures and address specific COVID-19 considerations with respect to the care of the body after death.
+This document provides provincial guidance to protect the safety of workers handling COVID-19 suspected or positive decedents, inform standardized operating procedures and address specific COVID-19 considerations with respect to the care of the body after death.

-In recognition that communication of the decedent's COVID-19 status and details may not include complete, reliable information, ALL bodies must be handled diligently using the precautions outlined below.
+In recognition that communication of the decedent's COVID-19 status and related details may not include complete and/or reliable information, ALL bodies must be handled diligently using the precautions outlined below.